Red Sea International Film Festival reveals details of its first edition

 A series of industry panels titled "Perspectives" will bring together filmmakers from around the world to explore trends, ideas and issues shaping the industry today.
 These discussions will touch upon the animation industry, the new Saudi independent film scene, Arab international cinema, exploring European/Saudi co-productions and finally, the future for Arab film production.

-Festival Director Sabbagh added: "We worked hard to ensure that the films being presented showcase Saudi Arabia's emerging film industry, and encourage a more open cultural exchange.
-This isn't just about exporting our stories; we are bringing different perspectives, new conversations into Saudi Arabia too."
+The festival ensures that the films being presented showcase Saudi Arabia's emerging film industry, and encourage a more open cultural exchange.
+The festival is bringing different perspectives, new conversations into Saudi Arabia.